 In general, lenders cannot file a foreclosure lawsuit with the court until homeowners are more than 120 days past due on payments.
 Prior to the official foreclosure filing, you should be given opportunities to avoid foreclosure.
-Our foreclosure lawyer in Davie, FL, can explain possible options for keeping your home based upon your unique situation.
+Our foreclosure defense lawyer in Davie, Florida, can explain possible options for keeping your home based upon your unique situation.

 How long does foreclosure take?

 The answer to this question is that it depends.
 If you do not fight the foreclosure, it can take just a few months from the time your lender files for foreclosure with the court until your home is sold.
 If you wish to fight to keep your home, the process will typically take significantly longer as your case goes through the litigation process.
-If your goal is to stay in your home or to resolve the mortgage issue with the least amount of stress on you or your financial situation, reach out to our Davie, FL, foreclosure lawyer for knowledgeable assistance.
+If your goal is to stay in your home or to resolve the mortgage issue with the least amount of stress on you or your financial situation, reach out to our Davie, Florida, foreclosure defense lawyer for knowledgeable assistance.

 Why do I need an attorney to fight a foreclosure?

 If you are in pre-foreclosure, which is the period before the foreclosure suit has been filed with the court, you may be able to come to agreement with your lender on a loss mitigation option without the help of an attorney.
-However if your lender does not respond to you in a timely way or is not cooperative in trying to help you avoid foreclosure, or if foreclosure has already begun and you wish to keep your home, having the assistance of an experienced foreclosure defense attorney in Davie, FL, can be instrumental in getting you the outcome you need.
+However if your lender does not respond to you in a timely way or is not cooperative in trying to help you avoid foreclosure, or if foreclosure has already begun and you wish to keep your home, having the assistance of an experienced foreclosure defense attorney in Davie, Florida, can be instrumental in getting you the outcome you need.

 Don’t delay when your home is at stake.
 Reach out for help today.
-Call our Davie, FL, law firm today to arrange a consultation by dialing (954) 453-7200.
+Call our Davie, Florida, law firm today to arrange a consultation by dialing (954) 453-7200.
 Attorney Amor offers free consults, by phone, via video meeting or in person.

 Carlos M. Amor Fights Aggressively for Homeowners’ Rights

 If you are a Florida homeowner who cannot meet your mortgage obligation and are being threatened with foreclosure or are already in foreclosure, you have come to the right place for help.
-Our foreclosure lawyer in Davie, FL, is passionate about standing up for the rights of individuals and families who are in danger of losing their homes due to financial hard times.
+Our foreclosure defense lawyer in Davie, Florida, is passionate about standing up for the rights of individuals and families who are in danger of losing their homes due to financial hard times.
 Reach out to him for a free consultation so he can learn how he may be able to help you stay in your home, or obtain another outcome within your goals that avoids foreclosure.

 Call our law firm at (954) 453-7200 to schedule a time to speak with our Carlos M. Amor.
 For the convenience of clients, Attorney Amor offers free consults, by phone, via video meeting or in person.